KS DB Merge Tools logo KS DB Merge Tools

 User interface has two primary elements: toolbar at the top and working area presented as tab control.

 Most of the tabs have a two-panel UI where each panel corresponds to one of two opened databases.
 Application shows lists of items side-by-side and uses text background colors to indicate changes.
-Before describing these colors, let's introduce one major application concept: some item (database object or table record) is counted as the same or not the same as in the other-side database.
-Usually the object is identified to be the same by its name and the table record is identified by the values of its primary key columns.
+Before describing these colors, let's introduce one major application concept: some item (database object or table row) is counted as the same or not the same as in the other-side database.
+Usually the object is identified to be the same by its name and the table row is identified by the values of its primary key columns.
+Application also uses word UNCHANGED to count such objects, some other database diff tools may use the word IDENTICAL.
 Depending on same or not, the item or total count counting such item is highlighted in the following way:

 Gray Deleted or missing item.
 Usually shown as a blank line opposite to the New item.
 Such objects are not counted separately because obviously the number of missing items in one database is the same as the number of new items in the other side database.
 The Data diff also uses this color to highlight missing columns and columns that are excluded from comparison (have different data type or have mapping type = None in the Custom data diff).

 Strong red Changed attribute/property of the changed item.
 Used to indicate why this item is counted as changed.
-For example, a changed Employee table record with ID = 3 has a different value of the FirstName column: 'Alex' vs 'Alexander'.
-If all other columns have the same values then the whole record is highlighted as light red and FirstName is highlighted as strong red.
+For example, a changed Employee table row with ID = 3 has a different value of the FirstName column: 'Alex' vs 'Alexander'.
+If all other columns have the same values then the whole row is highlighted as light red and FirstName is highlighted as strong red.

 Light yellow Item is Changed but this change is ignored and not counted as +1 for changes total.
 The example is 'Case insensitive' text diff option: if we perform case-insensitive comparison of a query definition and each column is listed in a separate line, then line firstname vs FirstName is highlighted as light yellow and this change is not counted as a changed line.

-Light green to red gradient New+changed object count on the Home tab.
+Light green to red gradient New+changed object count on the Home tab or objects/rows total on other tabs.

 White Item is the same and not changed.
-Currently the total of such items is not counted separately, it can be easily calculated as Total - (New + Changed).
+Such items are counted as unchanged.

 Toolbar has buttons for the most common application actions.
 Some of these actions have keyboard shortcuts.
 Some actions can be disabled at some moment of time: this action can be non-applicable for the current tab or for the current application state.
 Usually the action disable reason is shown in the toolbar button tooltip.

-Some user actions can open specific dialogs to get details for the current action, for example 'Open file(s) with password' toolbar action opens Open protected files dialog.
+Certain user actions may prompt additional dialogs to gather more information.
+For instance, clicking the 'Open file(s) with password' toolbar button will open the Open protected files dialog.

 So, this documentation is organized into the following major sections: